 - VFR Communications: 24 questions, 30 minutes;

 Each one has some difficulties, but some of them became my personal nightmares.
 For example, Air Law, Operation Procedures and General Navigation.
 The first two did because of huge amount of information to memorize, and the latter is because of timing: a lot of computations with only about 2 minutes per question.

-A lot of subjects require mainly knowledge.
+A lot of subjects mainly require knowledge.
 The only way to pass is reading the books.
-But some of them, for example, navigation, allows to solve a huge part of questions only by knowing a proper method.
+But some of them, for example, navigation, allow to solve a huge part of questions only by knowing a proper method.
 That’s why I decided to start this page with navigation problems.